 In Canada, the transportation of used nuclear fuel is jointly regulated by the Canadian Nuclear Safety Commission and Transport Canada.
 Stringent regulatory requirements based on international standards must be met before used nuclear fuel can be transported.

 Transportation plans will continue to evolve and become more detailed over the next 20 years of planning.
 We will continue to work with communities and experts as we develop site specific transportation plans, while ensuring safety and security considerations have been addressed.

 The NWMO’s transportation approach will be subject to ongoing review and public reporting.
-Every three years, the NWMO will review and revise the Transportation Planning Framework, which will consider updates based on factors such as evolving best practice, new technologies, and ongoing adaptation and continuous improvement.
+Every three years, the NWMO will review and revise the transportation planning framework, which will consider updates based on factors such as evolving best practices, new technologies and ongoing adaptation and continuous improvement.

 The Nuclear Waste Management Organization (NWMO) is a not-for-profit organization tasked with the safe, long-term management of Canada’s used nuclear fuel inside a deep geological repository, in a manner that protects people and the environment for generations to come.